top of page

 TRIP NOTES

-• Due to relations between the United States and Cuba, all trips must have a meaningful cultural aspect to them.
+• Due to relations between the United States and the Cuban government, all trips must have a meaningful cultural aspect to them.
 We think this is a fantastic thing!

 • FTLO travelers who hold a US passport will need to purchase a tourist visa with “Support for the Cuban People” as the general license category.
 This can be done through your airline and will cost between $50 and $100, depending on the processing fee.
 If you are not a US passport holder, please check your embassy’s website for further information.
 You can always contact us if you have additional questions or need assistance.
 For all other nationalities, please check here.